-Being hunted down by your creditors is never a good experience.
+Being hunted down by creditors or credit card companies is never a good experience.
 Embarrassing phone calls and letters being sent to your house, and sometimes even to your friends and family.
 All you want is for them to leave you alone so you can work to pay them off.
-A debt settlement program can help you live stress-free once again, ending harassing calls and letters and getting you back on track financially.
+A debt settlement program can help you live stress-free again, ending harassing calls and letters and getting you back on track financially.

 Debt settlement is one of the best and fastest ways to get out of debt.